Haji Mnoga: International career

 Mnoga was eligible to represent both England and Tanzania at international level.
 Mnoga made his England U17 debut on 10 February 2019, coming on at half-time against Hungary U17 in a 4–1 penalty friendly win.
 He debuted with Tanzania national team in a 3–1 friendly win over Central African Republic on 24 March 2022.
 Mnoga reportedly rejected a call up to the Tanzania Under-23 side in September 2022 to focus on his duties at Gillingham.

+In the final match of the 2023 Africa Cup of Nations qualifiers, Tanzania held Algeria to a 0–0 draw, allowing the Taifa Stars to secure their place at the tournament for the third time.

+On 2 January 2024, Mnoga was selected by Adel Amrouche to represent the Taifa Stars at the 2023 Africa Cup of Nations.
+He started all three group-stage matches.
+Tanzania finished bottom of Group F, with a 3–0 defeat to Morocco and two draws against Zambia and the DR Congo.
+Despite these results, the Taifa Stars achieved their highest-ever points total at the Africa Cup of Nations.